python-discord/esoteric-python-challenges/README.md

 # Esoteric Python Challenges

-Esoteric programming challenges for Python.
+Esoteric programming challenges for the Python programming language.

+These challenges are maintained by the Python Discord server.
+[Come check us out!](https://pythondiscord.com/)